sbip-sg/mecanywhere_desktop/sdk/example_containers/README.md

 ### 3. Using the container

-> !
-UNDER CONSTRUCTION

-Build the image and push it to a image repository that the host has access to (which may be public).
+Build the image and push it to IPFS via MECA CLI.

-Call the meca api with the image name.
+Submit a task request with the image's hash via MECA CLI.